The Best Moist Pumpkin Bread

 Also, it lets me keep one or two little loaves for home, and give away the rest to very appreciative friends and colleagues.
 This is a great recipe to make during the holidays – you can serve them up for breakfast, a snack, tea (if you do the tea thing), even dessert if you want to add a little dollop of whipped cream.

 This is also a great way to use up that extra can of pumpkin that lingers in the pantry…..and don’t you always have an extra can of pureed pumpkin around after Thanksgiving?
+Such a shame to let it get shoved to the back of the pantry.

 If you want to have a good day, and make someone else’s day much nicer, too, give a friend a quick bread.
 It never fails.
 If you need a jump start on thinking about who would appreciate such largess, here’s a list to get the wheels turning.